 - Pain killers – You will most likely endure other kinds of pain besides a sunburn.
 Ask your dermatologist for a suitable painkiller to help overcome any fatigue or headache you may be experiencing.

-Also Read: How To Remove Pigmentation From Face?
+Must Read: How To Remove Dark Spots On Face?

 There are many ways to prevent and avoid sun damage.
 Before you step outside, be sure to follow these helpful tips to prevent getting a sunburn –